 - Death passes OVER Israel– “The blood will be a sign for you on the houses where you are; and when I see the blood, I will pass over you.
 No destructive plague will touch you when I strike Egypt”.
 Exodus 12:13, NIV

 This important and awe-inspiring display of God’s almighty wrath on those who destroy his own and then His undeniable care and protection of those who belong to him is a foreshadowing of what is to come hundreds of years later through Christ.
 At the same time God triumphed over Satan through the cross he also redeemed his people through the blood of Christ.

 - Redeemed through the Blood of Christ- 1 Peter 1:18-19 and Ephesians 1:7

 - God’s Triumph over Those Who Hurt His Children- Colossians 2:15 and 2 Thessalonians 3:2-3

 Knowing this helps us understand why the details of the Passover commemoration are so carefully laid out.
 Even in the years to come God wants his people to continue to remember, through the Passover Meal, how God saved them.
 When Christ comes to save his people years later God wants the Jews to connect the events.

 Jews still gather for the Passover Meal today and Christians can find it meaningful to celebrate the Passover to make the application of each part to its fulfillment in Christ.
-The Meal is the most memorable part of celebration and the “Sedar Plate” contains elements that help participants remember the history of the Passover.
+The Meal is the most memorable part of celebration and the “Sedar Plate” contains elements that help participants remember the history and significance of the Passover.
 With a little planning you could serve this to the children you are teaching.

 - Hard boiled egg – symbol of the suffering and oppression in Egypt.
 Everything else in boiling water becomes soft or disintegrates.
 But an egg becomes hard, like the Israelites.
 The more it is boiled, the harder it becomes.
 An egg also symbolizes New Life.